Sieboldianus/beancount-hibiscus-importer/README.md

 Querying automated transaction categories from Hibiscus is only possible via XML-RPC protocol, as automated categories are not stored in H2 itself.
 See [the documentation](https://www.willuhn.de/wiki/doku.php?id=develop:xmlrpc).
-You can still query Hibiscus categories from H2DB after transactions have been verified in Hibiscus.
+You can still query Hibiscus categories from the H2DB after transactions have been manually set to `verified` in Hibiscus (make sure to confirm hard-linking categories in this case).

 I still wanted to be able to query via XML-RPC, as this also allows connecting to Hibiscus running on a remote server.
-Note that the XML-RPC mapping of values is currently not included in the tests.
+Note that the XML-RPC mapping of values is currently not included in the tests and the processing of values is a bit rough (`str`, `int`, and `float` conversion; regionalization).

 Setup: